SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - chage the wrappe para for mibig since we only can use 1 version of it. test 2 different inputs both works fine with the local wrapper!
 - include the last option and the test show it was correct how i implement it so now you can use with the wrappe the option [domain_inlcudelist]
 - include ouputs now in a .zip file since we need to keep the files structur to make the .html file working.
 - added test section with 1 test.
 Was hard to make thsi run since i got alwyas some errors but even then at some poit it just did run true and i dont know why but it passed which is good
+- did a first check and update some labels and help text of some parameters.
+Right now evreything should be added and should be correct!